awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 **Considerations**
 + `Kube-proxy` on an Amazon EKS cluster has the same [compatibility and skew policy as Kubernetes](https://kubernetes.io/releases/version-skew-policy/#kube-proxy)\.
 Learn how to [Retrieve addon version compatibility](managing-add-ons.md#addon-compat)\.
-+ `Kube-proxy` must be the same minor version as `kubelet` on your Amazon EC2 nodes\.
-+ `Kube-proxy` can't be later than the minor version of your cluster's control plane\.
-+ If you recently updated your cluster to a new Kubernetes minor version, then update your Amazon EC2 nodes to the same minor version *before* updating `kube-proxy` to the same minor version as your nodes\.

 **To update the `kube-proxy` self\-managed add\-on**